Fujisawa, Kanagawa

 Fujisawa (藤沢市, Fujisawa-shi) is a city in Kanagawa Prefecture, Japan.
-As of 1 June 2021, the city had an estimated population of 439,728 and a population density of 6300 persons per km².
+As of 1 June 2021, the city had an estimated population of 439,728 and a population density of 6300 persons per km2.
 The total area of the city is 69.57 sqkm.

 Geography

-Fujisawa is in the central part of Kanagawa Prefecture.
+Fujisawa is in the south-central part of Kanagawa Prefecture.
 It faces Sagami Bay of the Pacific Ocean.
-The northern part of the city is on the Sagamino plateau while the southern part is on the Shonan Dunes.
+The northern part of the city is on the Sagamino plateau while the southern part is abutted on the Shonan Beach.

 Fujisawa has three major topographical features: the island of Enoshima to the south connected to the Katase shoreline area by a road bridge, and two rivers, the Hikiji and the Sakai, which run north-south.
 The Hikiji can be traced from an area designated as a nature reserve park in the city of Yamato and flows directly along the boundary of the joint US Navy and Japan Maritime Self-Defense Force Atsugi Naval Air Base and the United States Army Camp Zama.
 The Sakai runs directly from the mountains between Machida and Hachiōji, and for quite some distance forms the border between the Tokyo Metropolitan Area and Kanagawa Prefecture.
 From Machida city centre, the river can be directly followed by a foot and cycle path to Fujisawa city centre, a distance of approximately 35 km.
 Another cycle path runs along the Shonan Coastal path, from the Sagami River, in Hiratsuka, to Enoshima Bridge in Fujisawa.